 There could be some positive impact in isolated places.
-For example, warming in temperate places in some countries may lessen the local population's exposure to extreme cold.
+For example warming in temperate places in some countries may lessen the local population's exposure to extreme cold.
 These places may also benefit by being able to grow food crops with rise in temperature.

-Some vectors may not survive in higher temperatures which could lead to lesser transmission of vectorborne diseases.
+Some vectors may not survive in higher temperatures which could lead to lesser transmission of vector borne diseases.

 However, the negative impact is expected to be much greater, and hence, the overall impact is expected to be more negative than positive.

-Internationally, is climate change addressed with healthcare in mind?
+Internationally is climate change addressed with healthcare in mind?

 Article 1 of the 1992 United Nations Framework Convention on Climate Change (UNFCCC) refers to health as one of the adverse effects of climate change and article 4 refers to commitments of countries to assess the health implications of adaptation and mitigation policies.
 However, initially health sector did not get much attention at the global level.
-For the last 10-15 years, WHO had been advocating at the global, regional and national levels to highlight the climate impacts on health and the need for resources to support countries in adapting to climate change impacts.
-WHO has been working with health ministries to encourage them to participate in UNFCCC COP meetings.
+For the last 10-15 years WHO had been advocating at the global, regional and national levels to highlight the climate impacts on health and the need for resources to support countries in adapting to climate change impacts.
+WHO has been working with Health Ministries to encourage them to participate in UNFCCC COP meetings.

 The landmark Paris agreement on climate change reflects an aspiration to keep global average temperature below 20C.
-Right to health is mentioned in the preamble and the agreement explicitly recognises the health impacts of climate change.
+Right to health is mentioned in the preamble and the agreement explicitly recognizes the health impacts of climate change.
 With all these developments, we are hopeful health action will increase both globally and at the population level where adaptation levels are needed.

-Outline some of the efforts taken by Asian governments to address climate change?
+Can you please outline some of the efforts taken by Asian governments to address climate change?

-Most Ministries of Health in the SEA region have established climate change and health programme and appointed focal points.
-National high-level advocacy workshops and trainings have been conducted in most countries.
+Most Ministries of Health in the SEA region have established climate change and health program and appointed focal points.
+National high level advocacy workshops and trainings have been conducted in most countries.
 Bangladesh and Nepal are implementing health adaptation project with WHO technical support.
 Maldives is implementing a low carbon climate resilient project in one island.
-Bhutan has completed a five-year health adaptation project.
+Bhutan has completed a five year health adaptation project.
 Nepal is the first country in the region to prepare its Health-National Adaptation plan (HNAP).
 Bhutan, India, Indonesia, Sri Lanka and Thailand have drafted their HNAP while remaining countries have plans to start this year.

-Few studies were conducted in countries, however, availability of long-term health and climate data is a challenge.
+Few studies were conducted in the countries, however, availability of long term health and climate data is a challenge.

-What are the measures needed to deal with climate change?
+In your opinion, what are the measures needed to deal with climate change?

 The best measure is to reduce greenhouse gas emissions to slow down climate change.
-Hopefully, the Paris agreement will be able to achieve this.
-Reducing emissions will not only mitigate climate change but also have health co-benefits.
-For example, promoting active transport and less use of motorised vehicles will give health benefits through better air quality and greater physical activity.
-The next measure would be to develop resilience and prepare for eventuality so that any system, including health and people, are able to cope with and adapt to the risks posed by climate change.
+Hopefully the Paris agreement will be able to achieve this.
+Reducing emissions will not only mitigate climate change but will also have health co-benefits.
+For example, promoting active transport and less use of motorized vehicles will give health benefits through better air quality and greater physical activity.

+The next measure would be to develop resilience and prepare for eventuality so that any system including health and people are able to cope with and adapt to the risks posed by climate change.

-Highlight WHO efforts taken to reduce climate change impact on public health.
+Please highlight specific efforts taken by WHO to reduce the impacts of climate change on public health.

-The WHO Regional Office for South-East Asia is working with its Member countries to highlight public health impacts of climate change at several high-level conferences and advocacy meetings.
+The WHO Regional Office for South-East Asia is working with its Member countries to highlight public health impacts of climate change at several high level conferences and advocacy meetings.

 A Ministerial Roundtable on building health systems resilience to climate change is planned at WHO South-East Asia Region's governing body meeting in September.

 WHO is supporting Member countries develop their health-national adaptation plans through regional trainings and individual country support.